followmyutopia/devextreme-documentation/tutorials/10 UI Widgets/04 Add Widget to MVC Project/1 Add a DevExtreme Widget/2 Knockout Approach.md

 **Add a Button Widget**

-To create a button widget, add a **div** element with `dxButton` Knockout binding to the body of the HTML document, as shown in the code below.
+To create a button widget, add a **div** element with **Button** Knockout binding to the body of the HTML document, as shown in the code below.

     <!--HTML--><html>
         <!--...-->